St. Francis Wood, San Francisco

 St. Francis Wood is a residential neighborhood located on the West Side of San Francisco, California, United States, south of the West Portal neighborhood and west of Mount Davidson.
 It had a population of 1,229 and a median household income of $179,244 in 2019.

 Characterized by family homes on spacious lots (by San Francisco standards), St. Francis Wood has no visible businesses and has a correspondingly low profile compared to similar wealthy neighborhoods such as the Marina District and Pacific Heights.
 St. Francis Wood is one of eight master-planned residence parks in San Francisco.
 It is listed on the National Register of Historic Places as St. Francis Wood Historic District.

 History

 St Francis Wood looking towards Pacific Ocean.

 St. Francis Wood was established in 1912 as an upper-middle-class residential neighborhood with streetcar access to downtown jobs.
 Designed as a "residence park," it reflected City Beautiful principles with curvilinear streets, landscaped medians, and decorative monuments laid out by the Olmsted Brothers.
-Like many planned communities of its time, the neighborhood initially included racially restrictive covenants and adopted early zoning policies that limited commercial development and multi-family housing, reflecting prevailing urban planning practices of the era.